 TNCPE maintains a 401(k) pension plan.
-Pension costs were \$1,950 and \$2,113 for the years ended December 31, 2020 and December 31, 2019, respectively.
+There were no pension contributions made during the year ended December 31, 2021.
+Pension costs were \$1,950 for the year ended December 31, 2020.
 TNCPE will match the employee's contribution dollar for dollar up to an amount equal to 3% of the employee's annual salary.
 Each regular full-time and regular part-time employee is eligible to participate provided they meet the following requirements: (1) is at least 21 years old and (2) has worked for TNCPE for at least 90 days.